THE PROBLEM

 THE PRODUCTION SOFTWARE COMPANY

-Software is on the critical path of everything.
+Software is on the critical path for everything.
 Your money, your health records, your transit, your communication — you can't opt out -- none of us can.

 And it's broken.
 Routinely.
 Incidents are accepted as inevitable.
 "AWS is down" is a meme, not a crisis.
 We've collectively lowered our expectations to match what the industry delivers.